EncryptedCicada/arch-install-guide/post-install.md

         $ sudo systemctl enable reflector.timer

-## Configure timeshift and autosnaps

-Install `timeshift-autosnap` package if not already installed

-        $ paru -S timeshift-autosnap

-Open `timeshift` and complete the initial setup

-For `timeshift-autosnap` backups appearing in grub automatically install `grub-btrfs`

-        $ sudo pacman -S grub-btrfs
+To run reflector, do:

-        $ sudo grub-mkconfig -o /boot/grub/grub.cfg
+        $ sudo systemctl start reflector.timer

 ## Setup specific for Dell G5 SE

+There are two ways to control fans on this device, [DellG5SE-Fan-Linux](https://github.com/DavidLapous/DellG5SE-Fan-Linux) or [nbfc-linux](https://github.com/nbfc-linux/nbfc-linux).
+Please read through the sources to check what is best for you.

+### To use DellG5SE-Fan-Linux

+        $ paru -S dell-g5se-fanctl

+And enable the sleep service:

+        $ sudo systemctl enable dell-g5se-fanctl-sleep.service

+### To use NBFC Linux

-For temperature monitoring and fan control enable the `dell-smm-hwmon` module in kernel
+Enable the `dell-smm-hwmon` module in kernel by creating the following file:

+        $ sudo touch /etc/modules-load.d/dell-smm-hwmon.conf

+Open the file for editing

         $ sudo nano /etc/modules-load.d/dell-smm-hwmon.conf